JoseSilvestreBautista/WordSuggestionEngine/README.md

 * Affinity Analysis

 ## Demonstration
-This a demo of the current capabilities of the program. <br />
+This is a demo of the current capabilities of the program. <br />
 ![](ezgif.com-gif-maker.gif)